 Being a little more chilled about what comes next

 One thing I find particularly funny about my thoughts is how much they revolve around things turning out as planned.
 So much worry over things that haven’t even happened yet.
 I couldn’t help but find it funny.
 Most of the reasons for anxiety and stress were only in my head.
 Calling out these thoughts for what they are.
 Only pictures in on the screen of the mind helped me make space to embrace unexpected solutions.
 What if stuff turns out better than expected instead of worse?

 I later on learned from one of my favourite authors and teachers Gabriella Bernstein that this is called surrendering to creative solutions.
 I like to call it being open to unexpected solutions, that has a little bit more sense of adventure.
 This really took off a huge weight of my shoulders and now almost 15 years later I still practice paying attention to my thoughts in order to weed them out.
 My tendency for drama still makes me laugh, it’s like my very own sitcom.
 I have become a big fan of not taking myself too seriously.
 Life is too short to spend it in fear and anxiety.

-If you feel like you need a little more humour and lightheartedness in your life or also have a Drama Queen Gene then pop on over to CordiPower.com and sign up for 1 week of FREE classes.
+If you feel like you need a little more humour and lightheartedness in your life or also have a Drama Queen Gene then pop on over to CordiPower.com and book a FREE trial class.
 I teach all my classes via Zoom and they are for absolute yoga beginners.
 In case you also feel like burning off some extra energy on the dance floor I also teach a dance fitness classes.
 Dancing is a moving meditation so before diving into yoga and meditation dance fitness is a great starting point to learn and practice how to stay focused.
 Especially if the idea of moving slowly and sitting still freaks you out.